keelan-krinsky/Chemistry-Modules/Spectroscopy/Spectroscopy.md

 ##### Chemical shift.
 Gives information about the groups surrounding the proton in question.
 Each different chemical environment gives a signal.
 The first question is are the nuclei in question readily chemically distinguishable.
-In general it is easy to tell groups apart but more difficult within a group all attatched to the same atom and constantly rotating, (NMR cannot distinguish between them either).
-For all chemically equivalent  hydrogens/nuclei only one peak will be seen.
+In general it is easy to tell groups apart but more difficult within a group all attached to the same atom and constantly rotating, (NMR cannot distinguish between them either).
+For all chemically equivalent  hydrogens /nuclei only one peak will be seen.
 For each set of protons in a unique environment a different peak will be seen.
 The smae will apply to $^{13}C$ carbons.

 The height of the signal depends on the time of relaxation to ground state, as a general rule quanternary carbons will relax slower giving s smaller peak.